Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Introduction

-In this essay, we embrace the ideas put forward by Delic et al.~\cite{Delic2023Charm} towards a new generation of interactive group recommender systems as facilitators of decision-making processes.
-We, however, take a more optimistic perspective on the use of Generative AI in general and Large Language Models (LLMs) as facilitators of next-generation chat-based GRS.
+\paragraph{Towards AI-Supported Conversational Group Recommendation.} In this essay, we embrace the ideas put forward by Delic et al.~\cite{Delic2023Charm} towards a new generation of conversational group recommender systems as facilitators of decision-making processes.
+We, however, take a more optimistic perspective on the use of Generative AI in general, and Large Language Models (LLMs) in particular, as facilitators of next-generation chat-based GRS.
 Specifically, we believe that Generative AI techniques offer a full range of new opportunities for future GRS.
 Existing research, for example, shows that LLMs can be directly used as zero-shot or few-shot recommender systems in certain use cases, without the need of involving additional item ranking algorithms~\cite{hou2024large}.
 Furthermore, tools like ChatGPT have been successfully explored in conversational recommendation settings, where they are able to understand user intents with impressive accuracy or provide explanations to users~\cite{he2023large,friedman2023leveraginglargelanguagemodels,feng2023largelanguagemodelenhanced}.
 LLMs can also be excellent for NLP tasks such as text summarization, which can be a desirable and highly valuable feature to support group discussions.
-Furthermore, we believe that modern LLMs are able to facilitate decision processes at higher levels in an \emph{agentic} way, e.g., by monitoring the behavior of groups, identify members who have not been heard, proactively stimulate individual contributions or even by deescalating recognized conflicts.
+In fact, recent literature provides ample evidence for the effectiveness of LLMs in conversational recommendation scenarios with a single user~\cite{Wagne2025CRS, Wu2024ASurvey, Manzoor2024Chatgpt}, and our envisioned system shares many commonalities with conversational recommender systems (CRS) in terms of text understanding and text generation.\footnote{What sets our vision apart from single-user CRS is the support for group coordination and group decision-making. } Furthermore, we believe that modern LLMs are able to facilitate decision processes at higher levels in an \emph{agentic} way, e.g., by monitoring the behavior of groups, identify members who have not been heard, proactively stimulate individual contributions or even by deescalating recognized conflicts.
 This way, LLM-based recommendation agents will be able to fulfill various roles in group discussion as outlined recently by Ricci et al.~in~\cite{ricci2025wideningrolegrouprecommender}.
-Finally, future GRS based on Generative AI may not be limited to chat-based interactions, but may support multimodal communication, instead, e.g., within group video calls.
-In the remainder of this \emph{perspectives} paper, we first review existing insights on human-decision processes in recommender systems and chat-based decision support in Section~\ref{sec:background}.
-Then, we outline our vision of future group recommender systems based on Generative AI in more depth and sketch a possible research agenda in Section~\ref{sec:research-agenda}.